 [link to use of Transition period – in this doc]

 Given it is an established method and understood and considered to be effective in managing revenue recovery, the use of a flow based commodity Transmission Services charge is to be applied at Non Interconnection Points.
 This is similar to the TO Commodity charges in place currently.
-This will not be applied to any storage flows (except own use gas).
+This will not be applied to any storage flows (except own-use gas).

 At Interconnection Points it is not possible to levy a commodity charge for the purposes of revenue recovery for Transmission Services.
-However the prospect of not levying a revenue recovery charge is material and would place additional revenue recovery on non interconnection points.
-National Grid proposes a capacity charge in the interim period for non-interconnection points that will be applied to all capacity except any storage.
+However the prospect of not levying a revenue recovery charge is material and would place additional revenue recovery on non-Interconnection Points.
+National Grid proposes a capacity charge in the interim period for non-Interconnection Points that will be applied to all capacity except any storage.

 4.7 Revenue Recovery (Enduring)

 Revenue Recovery charges should be the exception rather than the norm for the enduring period.
-It is necessary to have these in order to manage revenue recovery taking note than the capacity reserve prices can only be changed once per year.
+It is necessary to have these in order to manage revenue recovery taking note that the capacity reserve prices can only be changed once per year.

 All capacity will pay the top up charge in the enduring regime, with the exception of historical storage contracts.